2019 Scholarship Application materials are available.

-Deadline: Required documents must be complete and be postmarked no later than Thursday, March 1, 2014 and mailed to:
+Deadline: Required documents must be complete and be postmarked no later than March 1st.
+See JACOMMUNITYScholarshipApplication2019.

 (Eligibility for the Community Scholarships is specified on the application form.)

-The "Local" Scholarship Application must be mailed to the address on the application.
+The “Local” Scholarship Application must be mailed to the address on JACOMMUNITYScholarshipApplication2019.

 Common Mistakes in Applying for a Scholarship